Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Enter a page number to go to a specific page.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
- Click this button to upload the receipt list.
+ Click this button to update the receipt list.

 - [RESET]
  Click this button to reset the receipt list view.